nestjsx/nest-access-control/lib/README.md

   > \*note: for those who are asking what ACGuard stands for, it of course stands for Access Control Guard :smile:

-- `UserRoles(<prop>)`: if you want to get access to the user roles directly, maybe you want to check it's roles manually instead of `ACGuard` doing it for you, then that decorator what you are looking for. the decorator it really simple, it just return the `req.user.roles` value from the `request` object, but wait, what if the user roles isn't exist in `prop: role` , we know that you will ask this question, so that You can pass an optional property key to the decorator to get it from the user object e.g `@UserRoles('premissions')` will return the `req.user.premissions` instead.
+- `UserRoles(<prop>)`: if you want to get access to the user roles directly, maybe you want to check it's roles manually instead of `ACGuard` doing it for you, then that decorator what you are looking for. the decorator it really simple, it just return the `req.user.roles` value from the `request` object, but wait, what if the user roles isn't exist in `prop: role` , we know that you will ask this question, so that You can pass an optional property key to the decorator to get it from the user object e.g `@UserRoles('permissions')` will return the `req.user.permissions` instead.

 - `@InjectRolesBuilder()`: If you hate the `ACGuard` - _imo it's a good guard_ - and want to build your own Guard instead, you will likely need to access to the underlying `RolesBuilder` Object , then that decorator for you, it will inject the `Roles` you have defined before, i.e the object passed to the `AccessControlModule.forRoles(roles)`.